Absorber97/SFBU-Omni-Chat/README.md

 ## Support

-For support, please contact [appropriate contact information].
+For support, please contact the SFBU IT department.

 ---
 Developed for San Francisco Bay University © 2024